-Rafael is from São Paulo in Brazil.
-He experienced international study before moving to London after completing part of his high school education in Japan.
-He then went on to take the Foundation Diploma in Art and Design at Camberwell College of Arts and then progressed to BA (Hons) Graphic Communication Design at Central Saint Martins.
+Originally from São Paulo in Brazil, Rafael already had the chance to experience international study before moving to London after completing part of his high school education in Japan.
+With the support of UAL's Brazilian representative, he then went on to take UAL's Foundation Diploma in Art and Design course and then progressed to BA (Hons) Graphic Communication Design at Central Saint Martins.

 “At first I had no idea where to start, but Language Partners gave me full guidance and talked me through every single detail of the application.”

 They explained which documents were necessary and how to get them, as well as helping me prepare to actually move to the UK.
 They assisted me with things like finding private accommodation, how to get a BRP (biometric residence permit) and gave me lots of information about what UAL would be like.

 The experience on my Foundation course was also great at preparing me for undergraduate study - from the white-walled studios to the amazing tutors who made me realise what studying at an arts school really means.
 The fast pace of the projects and the huge amount of freedom we had really helped me to discover my areas of interest within the world of graphic design.
 The Foundation course also helped prepare me for my working rhythm that I eventually adopted when I progressed to my course at Central Saint Martins.

 During my BA course we've had several live briefs where we worked on projects for real clients, but what will help me most in the future is having found my own way of working.
 Over the last 4 years, tutors enabled us to find our own working methods by setting us a wide range of briefs.
 This made us realise which design processes work best for us and how to document and critically analyse our own work."